 Travel - If you regularly travel to developing countries, particularly countries on the US State Department’s Warning List, you will pay more for insurance than a traveler who sticks to developed countries.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to a policy’s rates is the value of the policy.
+Value of Policy - The largest contributing factor to a policy’s rates is the value of the policy.
 As with anything, you get what you pay for; the more protection that you purchase, the more you pay.

 As of 2013, the adult obesity rate in Rhode Island was 27.3%.
 This makes Rhode Island the #31 most obese state.
 Overall, the average obesity rate in the US is 34.9%.